 HOW WE CAN HELP

-We’re a small beekeeping club but with a huge amount of experience and knowledge amassed amongst us; consequently, we're more intimate and less formalised than most larger groups.
+We’re a small beekeeping association but with a huge amount of experience and knowledge amassed amongst us.
+We're welcoming, hospitable and less formal than most larger groups.
+We are also affiliated to the Scottish Beekeepers' Association.

 We run a new “Borrow a Colony” scheme.
 Any new member can borrow a viable colony for a couple of years.
 In that time, with the guidance of one of our senior members, they will breed two new colonies – one to keep, and the other to pay off their debt.
-They will need to obtain their own hives (British Nationals are recommended though some may prefer a Smith’s), bee suit and other equipment, and will also need somewhere to keep their bees.
+We take a £50 deposit until the debt is repaid.
+They will need to obtain their own hives (British Nationals are recommended though some may prefer a Smiths), bee suit and other equipment, and will also need somewhere to keep their bees.

 We opened a club teaching apiary in 2022, and we also offer experience in our own apiaries where possible.